daveymason/FatHeadLinks/README.md

 # FatHeadLinks
- Display Social Media links on your Wordpress
+ Display an image and links on your Wordpress site in any widget area.